 In Ukrenergo, integrated management and due diligence mechanism grew out of its CSR department, where structurally independent units were combined into a single unit with separate subdivisions.
 The directorates also inform the management board regarding potential adverse impacts, while the risk management department systematises, evaluates and develops action plans (Ukrenergo, 2020[32]).
 In 2020, Ukrenergo also introduced a more rigorous strategy based on international standards (including OECD instruments and UN Guiding Principles) (Ukrenergo, 2020[33]).
-According to its management report, the company has also been working towards establishing an integrated HSE management system (Ukrenergo, 2020[34]).
-Similarly, DTEK and its subsidiary companies have introduced relevant committees at board and management levels, while establishing a Risk Management Department at the corporate centre.
-The company's Director for Sustainable Development is responsible for developing and implementing sustainable development policies at the corporate centre, while also identifying key ESG coordinators and communicating them to subsidiaries (DTEK, 2020[35]) (DTEK, 2018[36]).
+According to its management report, the company has also been working towards establishing an integrated health, safety and environment management system (Ukrenergo, 2020[34]).
+DTEK has also set up relevant committees at board and management levels (including within its subsidiaries), while establishing a Risk Management Department at the corporate centre.
+DTEK's Chief Executive Officer and Director of Human Resources, Social Development and Environment for Sustainable Development are responsible for developing and implementing a sustainable development policy in the corporate centre, which is translated across subsidiaries.
+They also identify key individuals responsible for environmental protection, social responsibility and management (DTEK, 2020[35]) (DTEK, 2018[36]).

-In others, practices are more decentralised.
+In some companies, practices are more decentralised.
 For example, Ukrhydroenergo has introduced relevant policies to promote responsible conduct, and, in 2020 the Department of Strategic Development and Project Implementation Planning established a unit for environmental project implementation, though a separate unit is responsible for monitoring and mitigating environmental issues.
 However, there is no central unit responsible for due diligence, and risk assessment, monitoring and mitigation are distributed across different departments (Ukrhydroenergo, 2020[37]).
 Similarly, while Energoatom has established an integrated management system, RBC-related risk management functions are delegated to relevant departments, covering environmental, social and corruption-related aspects (Energoatom, 2021[38]).
-In some companies, specialists across other units or departments are usually tasked with co-ordinating as needed to overcome RBC risks, or relevant committees are set up on an ad hoc basis.
+In others, specialists across other units or departments are usually tasked with co-ordinating as needed to overcome RBC risks, or relevant committees are set up on an ad hoc basis, though in some companies steps are being taken to further centralise RBC policies.
+For example, GTSOU has established an energy efficiency committee to implement its strategy until 2024, which includes promoting energy saving measures.
+The company has also introduced regulatory policies with regard to waste management and environmental protection, while improving measures to reduce emissions.